 - hold venue owners and event promoters responsible for fly-posting related to their events.

 - if we agree to remove contentious graffiti, we'll do it within one working day after the signing of an indemnity form.

 - we have no legal duty to remove fly-posters.
 We will try and take enforcement action to have them removed, but where we can't, we'll remove or paint over them as necessary and recoup the costs.

 - the Planning Service has enforcement powers to remove fly-posting.
-The Roads Service remove fly-posters from its traffic signs and street lighting.
+The Department for Infrastructure (DFI) Roads removes fly-posters from its traffic signs and street lighting.